Why It Doesn’t Make Sense To Call Addiction A Disease

 The “hook” of the addiction—the thing that keeps people coming back to it—is that it gives people feelings and gratifying sensations that they are not able to get in other ways.
 It may block out sensations of pain, uncertainty, or discomfort.
 It may create powerfully distracting sensations that focus and absorb attention.
 It may enable a person to forget, or feel “okay” about, insurmountable problems.
 It may provide artificial, temporary feelings of security or calm, of self-worth or accomplishment, of power or control, of intimacy or belonging.
 These benefits explain why a person keeps coming back to the addictive experience—an addiction accomplishes something for that person, or the person anticipates that it will do so, however illusory these benefits may actually be.

-Addiction, drug abuse, alcoholism, obesity, and smoking all involve and are fueled by value choices.
+Addiction, drug abuse, alcoholism, obesity, gambling, and smoking all involve and are fueled by value choices.
 Think of people whose lives are “together”—who enjoy strong emotional bonds with others, productive work, satisfying feelings of competence and of fun, and a sense of responsibility toward others.
 Will they become addicted to drugs or alcohol because of some physiological susceptibility and allow the addiction to undo the fabric of their lives?
 For you personally, can you imagine getting so drunk that you would abuse your infant child?
 It just doesn’t happen that way.
+What would it take for you to lose your home through a gambling addiction and leave that child homeless?
 If you have better things to do and value other things more than escape into intoxication, then you won’t make intoxication the center of your life.
 And if you are addicted, you can best overcome it by creating or re-creating those personal strengths and values.

 Whatever the subjective benefits of an addiction or the values that drive an addiction, the person pays a price for an addictive involvement.
 Addictions make people less aware of and less able to respond to other people, events, and activities.
 Thus, the addictive experience reinforces and exacerbates the problems the person wanted so badly to get away from in the first place.
 In the person’s inner, subjective experience, the addiction may make things seem better.
 But in the real world, it only makes things worse.
 With the worst addictions, jobs and relationships fall away; health deteriorates; debts increase; opportunities disappear; the business of life is neglected.